dewslyse/mv-awesome-books-es6/README.md

 # Awesome Books

-> In this project, we built a basic website that allows users to add/remove books from a list.
-We achieved this by using JavaScript objects and arrays.
+> In this project, I built a basic website that allows users to add/remove books from a list.
+I achieved this by using ES6 modules.

 ## Screenshot